Croton Stamp Company

 Another reason many people find stamp collecting so engaging is that it calls forth the detective in us.
 When the collector is going through a stash of new stamps (from wherever), the naturally occurring questions that come up are: where does this stamp come from?
 How old is it?
 What is its catalogue value?
 Is it a special variety that might make it valuable?
 The following is a true story that happened to me about 20 years ago that illustrates the excitement of discovery.

 I was working for another stamp dealer at the time, and he had just come back from a stamp show with a pile of stamps he had purchased from various different sources.
 In this mound of stamps was a part sheet of a U.S. 2 cent Washington stamp (approximately 40 stamps) that was offered and purchased as a Scott Catalogue #540.
 This dealer was the last of four or five other stamp dealers that had been offered this item.
 It was poorly centered but sound and never hinged, so my employer agreed to purchase this piece for $100.00 after the other dealers had turned it down.
 This was just one of hundreds of items that were purchased at this particular stamp show that weekend.
-My employer was getting aggravated at me though for spending so much time in examining this particular item.
+My employer was getting aggravated at me, though, for spending so much time in examining this particular item.
 So he told me to just put it away and move onto the next purchase.
 I told him that I suspected that it was not a #540, but rather something far more precious, a Scott #539.
 Differentiating between a #539 and a #540 can be quite challenging without the proper reference materials and tools.
 So he allowed me the time to explore it more closely.
 Upon completing my examination, I concluded that it was, in fact, a #539, which was later confirmed by an expertizing agency.
 A single never hinged #540 has a catalogue value of $27.50 whereas a single #539 catalogues $4,000.00.
 So this part sheet of stamps I was holding had a catalogue value of $160,000.00.
-And my employer had no recollection of who he had even purchased this item from because it is not uncommon to negotiate with several hundred sellers at a stamp show that size.
+And my employer had no recollection of who he had even purchased this item from, because it is not uncommon to negotiate with several hundred sellers at a stamp show that size.
 Without the detective instinct that is so prevalent in many stamp collectors, that sheet might have just been put into stock and not looked at again for another 20 years—a very rare gem lying totally undiscovered.
 And these undiscovered rarities are really out there; ready to be discovered by someone with the curiosity, instincts, and know-how of a good detective.
+Knowledge is king in this hobby, as in so many others.

 Thomas Vaillancourt, President and Webmaster